swager/balanceHD/README.md

 install_github("swager/balanceHD")
 ```

-The package currently works with two optimizers: `pogs` and `quadprog`. `quadprog` is a standard `R` optimization library, and is available directly from CRAN. `pogs` is a more performant optimizer, based on ADMM, which must be installed separately; see [this page](https://github.com/foges/pogs/blob/master/src/interface_r/README.md) for instructions.
-For large problems (say, n > 1000) we recommend using `pogs`.
+The package currently works with two optimizers: `pogs` and `quadprog`. `quadprog` is a standard `R` optimization library, and is available directly from CRAN. `pogs` is a more an optimizer, based on ADMM, that needs to be installed separately; see [this page](https://github.com/foges/pogs/blob/master/src/interface_r/README.md) for instructions.
+For large problems (say, n > 1000) we recommend using `pogs`; for smaller programs, `quadprog` is more accurate.

 Example usage: